Manage fraud with Stripe Issuing controls and tools

 Loss liability stems from an issue with a transaction that results in a financial loss for one party.
 Liability usually arises from either transaction fraud or a business not fulfilling its obligations on a purchase.

 Stripe Issuing allows you to design your fraud monitoring system, and make your own business logic and transaction decisions.
-Although Stripe might offer assistance with transaction fraud prevention, you’re still responsible for all losses where the Issuer is deemed liable.
+Although Stripe might offer assistance with transaction fraud prevention, you’re still responsible for all losses where the issuer is deemed liable.
 So you need to build sufficient controls to monitor, manage, and prevent fraud.

 Liability assignment

-Card-present Transactions If the card or a mobile wallet such as Apple Pay and Google Pay is present for the transaction, the issuer is generally liable for fraud, with a few exceptions:
+- Card-present transactions: If the card or a mobile wallet such as Apple Pay and Google Pay is present for the transaction, the issuer is generally liable for fraud, with a few exceptions:

-Regardless of 3DS considerations, the use of a Stripe Issuing card in an Apple Pay or Google Pay wallet for a card-not-present transaction also shifts liability to the issuer.
+- Digital wallet transactions: Regardless of 3DS considerations, the use of a Stripe Issuing card in an Apple Pay or Google Pay wallet for a card-not-present transaction also shifts liability to the issuer.

 Transaction fraud controls and tools